Website design and development is a huge industry. But even though it offers a wealth of potential, it is still young and growing.

 It is vital your client trusts you as the expert when it comes to design.
 Oatmeal has the best explanation on why this is important.
 Depending on the politics of the panel, it may be difficult to talk them out of this decision.

 Have some ground rules for how you do business, outline these in the initial proposal so that the client is aware from the start, and stick to them.

 Learn more how to set rules and refuse design by committee, check out this video.

 Communication issues in web development can be disastrous.
 It can lead to unnecessary discussions, long and taxing working hours and a final product that’s far from what’s expected.

-To avoid communication gap, a support desk software must be kept in one place.
+To avoid communication gaps, a support desk software can keep everything in one place.
 This is ideal when you have several people working on the same project.

 Support desk can merge email threads, add notes and keep all communication for a project in one place.
 No email gets lost.
 This way, collaboration is easier because everyone can see the same thread.

 Most support desks like Zendesk use a ticket system, assigning a number to each thread.
 But the email looks funny to most clients outside the IT world.

 Besides, assigning a number to a customer won’t make them feel special.
 Plus, not all requests will be about one website project.